StarRocks/starrocks/sql-reference/sql-statements/SQL command template.md

 ADMIN SET REPLICA STATUS PROPERTIES("tablet_id" = "10003", "backend_id" = "10001", "status" = "ok");
 ```

-- > *Provide examples for using this command and explain the purpose of the example.*
+- > *Provide examples for using this command and explain the purpose of each example.*

 - > *You can provide multiple examples.*